yuekaizhang/dynamo/docs/guides/dynamo_run.md

 Example 4: Multiple component in a pipeline.

-In the P/D disaggregated setup you would have `deepseek-distill-llama8b.prefill.generate` (possibly multiple instance of this) and `deepseek-distill-llama8b.decode.generate`.
+In the P/D disaggregated setup you would have `deepseek-distill-llama8b.prefill.generate` (possibly multiple instances of this) and `deepseek-distill-llama8b.decode.generate`.

 For output it is always only `out=dyn`.
 This tells Dynamo to auto-discover the instances, group them by model, and load balance appropriately (depending on `--router-mode` flag).
 The old syntax of `dyn://...` is still accepted for backwards compatibility.